 Several times a year I serve as a motivational speaker for government employees.
-Usually, government managers assumb government service employee morale is lower than for other (private) organizations.
+Usually, government managers assume government service employee morale is lower than for other (private) organizations.

-The challenge with working in government is public servants are often under the public's scrutiny, they lack resources, and there is a lot of change.
+The challenges with working in government is public servants are often under the public's scrutiny, they lack resources, and there is a lot of change.

 Public servants find meaning in their work by making a positive difference in the community and the lives of people.
 Keeping that purpose front and center to work is critical to boosting morale.

 Like most organizations, the government is stretched, so employees have to do more work with fewer resources.
 Workloads increase and eventually some employees will feel overwhelmed.
 Pulling together as a team is the best way to respond to limited resources.
 When we lean on each other, we are far more productive than working on our own.